katharineegan/ocean_exploration_data_tutorial/README.md

 ```

 #### Analysis ready data
-A dataset is ready for analysis when the data are: cleaned, quality checked, variables are in columns, and observations are in rows.
+A dataset is ready for analysis when the data are: quality checked, variables are in columns, and observations are in rows.
 More information can be found in [Chapter 12](https://r4ds.had.co.nz/tidy-data.html) of R for Data Science.
 This image shows an excellent graphical representation of what analysis ready data should look like.

 ![analysis_ready_data](https://user-images.githubusercontent.com/12935901/209712807-d0930bbc-f90b-43bf-a72b-49516e8e6111.png)